Chart Color Schemes

 An assessment of population growth drivers in Corio reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Corio is around 15,861 as of Feb 2026.
-This reflects an increase of 364 people (2.3%) since the 2021 Census, which reported a population of 15,497 people.
-The change is inferred from the resident population of 15,789 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 141 validated new addresses since the Census date.
-This level of population equates to a density ratio of 801 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Corio is around 15,861.
+This figure represents an increase of 364 people since the 2021 Census, which reported a population of 15,497.
+The current resident population estimate of 15,789, as of June 2024 ABS ERP data release, and additional validated new addresses since the Census date, indicates this growth.
+This results in a density ratio of 801 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of national regional areas is forecast, with the suburb of Corio expected to grow by 3,958 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb of Corio is projected to experience a significant population increase in the top quartile of national regional areas, with an expected growth of 3,943 persons, reflecting a total increase of 24.4% over the 17 years.

 Frequently Asked Questions - Population